the makers guild in wales

 Learning through Craft

-With education through craft at its heart, The Guild is embedded within the heart of the local community with a thriving volunteer programme (In June 2013 the Guild was awarded a Go Wales Excellence Award for our work volunteer placement scheme with Cardiff Metropolitan University over the last ten years) along with a succesful 'Friends' Scheme.
+With education through craft at its core, and it's home in a unique Landmark Heritage Building, The Guild is embedded within the heart of the local community, with a long history of volunteering, (which was recognised through a recent '100 years of Volunteering in Cardiff' Heritage Lottery project; also, in June 2013 the Guild was awarded a Go Wales Excellence Award for our work volunteer placement scheme with Cardiff Metropolitan University over the last ten years) along with a successful 'Friends' Scheme.

 The Guild runs a craft-based education programme which offers our community a unique opportunity to learn about and take part in high quality craft workshops and community arts programmes.
 Our educational programme is well regarded and popular with local Schools, Colleges and Universities along with the many who take part in our regular craft workshops.